devinvista/Trip/replit.md

 - July 11, 2025.
 Successfully migrated from Replit Agent to standard Replit environment with enhanced authentication system
 - July 11, 2025.
 Fixed authentication issues by implementing hybrid session management - supports both cookie-based and header-based session authentication for browser compatibility
 - July 11, 2025.
 Added manual session ID authentication as fallback when browser cookies are blocked - session IDs stored in localStorage and sent via X-Session-ID header
+- July 11, 2025.
+Fixed "Viagens que Estou Participando" section by correctly filtering out trips where user is the creator - now shows only trips where user is a participant but not the creator
+- July 11, 2025.
+Enhanced test data with second test user (maria/demo123) and trip participation examples for better testing of all platform features